 The funnel is pretty much ready now and you may draw 3 downward arrows to indicate input into the funnel.

-If you’d followed the PowerPoint Tutorial so far, the funnel will look like this:
+If you’d followed the PowerPoint Tutorial so far, you can create a PowerPoint slide with funnel that looks like this:

 Variations of Funnel Diagrams

 When you learn how to create the funnel with right shading, you can make your own variations.
-If you are busy and don’t want to waste time creating these diagrams, you can take a look at our 750+ PowerPoint Charts & Diagrams CEO pack .
-Here are some funnels and cones from the pack:
+Here are some variations from PowerPoint Charts & Diagrams CEO Pack:

 Related: Tutorial to create PowerPoint Cone